rilysh/bangrc/README.md

 ```

 ### Note
 In `math.bash` not all functions are "accurate".
-If you find any issue, please report it.
 In calculation, `bash` has it's own limitations.
+Bash can't represent larger value than
-Bash's limitation, that can only represent largesst signed 32-bit integer. `bc` on the other hand, can't perform floating point arithmetic.
+signed 32-bit integer. `bc` on the other hand, can't perform floating point arithmetic. `log(...)` varient functions in `math.bash` are inaccurate
-Please avoid using computed results on a critical area.
+and rely on approximation.
+Please avoid using computed results on a critical area except just for the idea.